 A Physical Medicine and Rehabilitation doctor specializes in rehabilitation medicine.
-He/she will direct an individual rehabilitation program with input from the multidisciplinary team.
+He/she will direct an individual rehabilitation program with input from all of the team.
 They will also communicate with other physicians involved in the patient’s care.

-A Physical Therapist helps promote independence with mobility by developing a plan to optimize movement and muscle control while improving strength, endurance and balance.
+A Physical Therapist helps promote independence by developing a plan to optimize movement and muscle control while improving strength, endurance and balance.

 An Occupational Therapist helps promote independence with activities of daily living like bathing, grooming, dressing, eating and household activities while also addressing needs in the areas of orientation, attention and memory.

-The Speech Therapist assesses problems with speech, swallowing and phonation related to stroke.
-They also address issues related to cognition or thinking.
+The Speech Therapist assesses problems with speech and swallowing related to the stroke.
+They also address issues related to reasoning, perception or thinking.

 Social Workers/Case Managers:

 The social workers/case managers will provide support to patients and families regarding any impairments related to the stroke.
-They facilitate communication between the patient and team members.
-They facilitate discharge planning options that address any needs regarding financial or community issues.
+They manage communication between the patient and team members.
+They coordinate discharge planning options that address any needs regarding financial or community issues.
 Employers or school personnel can be included in this process if goals identified involve returning to work or school.

-A registered dietician will assist in meal planning and preparation in order to facilitate recovery with good nutrition.
+A registered dietitian will assist in meal planning and preparation in order to manage recovery with good nutrition.